GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 // Instantiates a reusable client object in the global scope.
 // (Node.js will automatically clean it up when the script terminates.) const dlpClientInstance = new DlpServiceClient();
 {{< /tab >}}
+{{< tab header="Ruby" >}}
+require "google/cloud/spanner"

+# Initialize client that will be used to send requests.
+This client only needs to be created
+# once, and can be reused for multiple requests.
+After completing all of your requests, call
+# the "close" method on the client to safely clean up any remaining background resources.
+spanner = Google::Cloud::Spanner.new
+spanner_client = spanner.client spanner_instance_id, spanner_database_id
+spanner_client.close
+{{< /tab >}}
 {{< /tabpane >}}